FSX/momoko/docs/api.rst

 API
 ===

-This page only lists all the classes and methods available in the Momoko module.
-The tutorial explains how to use these.
+All public methods included in the module.
+See the :ref:`examples` pages for some usage examples.

 .. module:: momoko